The 10 Steps to Painting Trees

 2. Paint the Outline of the Foliage

 First, observe all the large shapes that make the outline of the tree, then draw them out.
-You may want to draw with pencil or charcoal before you start applying paint.
+You may want to draw with a pencil or charcoal before you start applying paint.
 Once you become more confident, you can draw the outline directly on the canvas using very thin paint.
-I like to use a contrasting color, like red or orange.
+I like to use contrasting colors, like red or orange.

 To be able to see simplified shapes, squint.
 Squinting simplifies shapes by eliminating details, softening color contrasts, and flattening forms.

 3. Mix Many Greens

 Vary your greens, keep them interesting, and avoid garish, fake colors unless absolutely necessary, like on very intense highlights.
 Add some red or orange to your greens to dull them and make them look more natural.

 Many times, a gray color, a blue, or violet can serve as “green” in some areas, adding visual interest.
 Don’t be afraid to experiment with your mixing.
 In general, greens will be warmer and lighter in sunlit areas and darker and cooler in shaded areas.

 After the initial drawing, observe each cluster of leaves on the tree and pay attention to the shape of the masses and the different values (dark and light) within them.

 You’ll notice that if the tree is in sunlight, the bottom of each cluster is always darker and cooler in color, and the top is lighter and warmer.

 The most important parts that should be painted first are the shapes of the shadows.
 Block them in with a nice dark and cool paint applied thinly.
 Dilute oil paint with thinner and acrylic with a little bit of water.